Amazon Basin, Peru

 Amazonian Encounters: Forests, Rivers, and Spirits

-Amazonian Encounters will introduce students to the world’s greatest river system through a combination of virtual sessions and a two-week journey to the Peruvian Amazon.
-Throughout the spring 2021 semester, students will prepare for their journey to Amazonia through a series of readings, film showings, and “live by computer” discussions with philosophers, conservationists, artists, shamans and cultural figures on-site in Peru.
+Amazonian Encounters will introduce students to the world’s greatest river system through a combination of classes and a two-week journey to the Peruvian Amazon.
+Throughout the Fall 2021 semester, students enrolled in either ENST 335 or CRWR 291/491 will prepare for their journey to Amazonia through a series of readings, writing assignments, film showings, and “live by computer” discussions with experts such as philosophers, conservationists, artists, shamans and cultural figures on-site in Peru.

-The two-week travel experience will begin with a week in Iquitos, the largest city in the Peruvian Amazon; students will explore the city and neighboring river communities learning about the culture, biodiversity, and lifeways of contemporary Amazonia.
-The second week will feature an excursion on the Nanay River, an Amazon tributary, to the Alpahuallo-Mishana National Reserve.
+The two-week travel experience will begin with a week in Iquitos, the largest city in the Peruvian Amazon; students will explore the city and neighboring communities learning about the culture, biodiversity, and lifeways of contemporary Amazonia.
+The second week will feature an excursion on the Nanay River, an Amazon tributary, to the Alpahuallo-Mishana National Reserve, and a stay at a community located in the reserve.
 This course and all related activities will be conducted in English.

 Faculty Leader: Dr. Bernard Quetchenbach